Topics for Collaboration

 Build, study, explain

-I like projects that combine a meaningful interaction problem, a working prototype, and a careful empirical study.
-My projects usually lead to both a clear research contribution and a reusable artifact, design space, tool, or dataset to encourage open science!
+My projects usually lead to both a clear research contribution and a reusable artifact, design space, tool, dataset, or analysis pipeline that others can inspect, reproduce, and build on.

 A good fit to work with me does not require having all skills already.
 It does require curiosity about people and systems, comfort with iterative work, and willingness to connect design claims to evidence.